XHMLO-FM

 XHMLO-FM is a radio station in Malinalco, State of Mexico.
-Broadcasting on 104.9 FM, XHMLO is owned by Grupo Siete and is known as Crystal.
+Broadcasting on 104.9 FM, XHMLO is owned by Grupo Siete and is known as Radio Crystal.

 History

 XHMLO received its concession on October 21, 1994.

 In 2017, XHMLO and XHEDT-FM in Toluca became the last Grupo Siete-owned stations to ditch the Bengala grupera format and moved to Crystal.